 A marijuana addict's life is controlled by marijuana.
-They lose interest in all else, their dreams go up in smoke.
+He or she loses interest in all else, their dreams go up in smoke.
 Marijuana addiction is a progressive illness often leading to addiction to other drugs, including alcohol.
 The lives, things and desires of marijuana addicts center around marijuana-scoring it, dealing it and finding ways to stay high.

 Addiction is a progressive, long-term continuing problem.
 When an addict tries to stop using and fails because life without the drug is just too hard, that is addiction.
-Once an addict is convinced they cannot live without marijuana, the dependency becomes an obsession.
-When the addict uses even though they promised themselves they wouldn't, this is compulsion.
+Once an addict is convinced he or she cannot live without marijuana, the dependency becomes an obsession.
+When the addict uses even though he or she promised themselves they wouldn't, this is compulsion.